hmcts/sptribs-case-api/README.md

 TASK_NAME=SystemProgressHeldCasesTask ./gradlew bootRun
 ```

-To configure a new cron in AAT please checkout the [cnp-flux-config](https://github.com/hmcts/cnp-flux-config/) repository and run:
+To configure a new cron in AAT please check out the [cnp-flux-config](https://github.com/hmcts/cnp-flux-config/) repository and run:

 ```
 ./bin/add-cron.sh SystemProgressHeldCasesTask ~/cnp-flux-config "0/10 * * * *"